 These are just some of the many reasons why individuals decide to file for bankruptcy.
 If you are considering bankruptcy, speak with an experienced bankruptcy attorney.
 You can discuss all of your options and decide your next course of action.

-For clear answers and information so you can decide if bankruptcy is an option for you, schedule a free consultation with Douglas Jacobson Law Firm.
+For clear answers and information about what happens when you file for bankruptcy, schedule a free consultation with Douglas Jacobson Law Firm.